nus-cs2103/website-base/admin/index-tic2002-fragment.md

 <div class="indented" id="lectures-info">

 %%:far-clock:%% {{ "Tuesday" if S == '1' else "Wednesday" }} 6.30-9.30pm<br>
-%%:fas-map-marker-alt:%% COM1-02-08 (SR8)<br>
+%%:fas-map-marker-alt:%% {{ lecture_venue }}<br>

 **==The first lecture will be in F2F mode==, and will start at 7pm.**

 **Subsequent lecture + tutorial time is divided into three parts, as given below and will be in hybrid mode.**<br>
 You can continue to attend them using F2F mode but those who show good progress in weekly tasks will have the option to join live via Zoom, or watch the recording later.

 * **[6.30-7.00pm] Pre-lecture consultations:**
   * You can use this time to get prof's help if you encountered problems while doing the previous week's tasks.